tma02/calico/README.md

 * Skipping cosmetics loading for players that have not changed
 * Optimize player animation updates
 * Other player processing optimizations (caught item, held item, sound effects)
+* Lobby IDs which cannot be spoofed for joining lobbies
+* Other bug fixes

 ## Install